 This BBQ Roasted Chickpea and Rice Veggie Bowl is another family-favorite version of a classic grain, bean, and veggies bowl.
 These roasted vegetables are so good that in our house, the kids are usually found eating them straight from the baking tray.
 We’re lucky if we have enough left to make our veggie rice bowls!
 With sticky BBQ sauce coating the roasted chickpeas and perfectly roasted vegetables, this dish is always a winner.

 Big rice veggie bowls like this one, and this Rainbow Brown Rice and Sesame Veggie Bowl make perfect weeknight meals for the whole family.

-BBQ Chickpeas and Veggies Bowl
+BBQ Roasted Chickpea and Rice Veggie Bowl

 See, nothing out of the ordinary.

 Is This Meal Prep Friendly?